Will exotic skins go the same way as fur? That depends. First, they have to become way less fashionable.

 Not all luxury fashion brands continue to use exotic animal skins like snake and crocodile.
 Burberry, Chanel, and Victoria Beckham are three examples of luxury names that have turned their backs on the industry.
 According to PETA, the former decided to ditch the material after it was shown “hard-hitting exposés” depicting the cruelty of exotic skins.

 Copenhagen Fashion Week banned feathers, exotic skins, and fur in 2023 as it moved to become more sustainable.
-Fashion Council Germany — the organizer of Berlin Fashion Week — said it will also ban feathers, exotic skins, and fur beginning in 2026.
+Fashion Council Germany — the organizer of Berlin Fashion Week — said it will also ban feathers, exotic skins, and fur beginning this year.
 Berlin’s decision came after high-profile PETA investigations exposed cruelty at exotic skins suppliers for Kering.

 The animal rights organization maintains that many crocodiles and alligators are skinned alive in the exotic skins industry, while there have been reports of snakes with their mouths sealed shut before they are inflated and skinned.
 In rejection of animal cruelty, the state of California banned crocodile and alligator products, alongside fur products, in 2020.
 But there has yet to be the same level of bans in fashion that fur has seen.
 Perhaps this is because there is still status and style in exotic leather bags and shoes.

-After all, one of the most exclusive, expensive, and coveted bags in the world is Hermès’ Birkin, which can be made from different types of leather, including crocodile.
-In 2020, a Hermès Birkin made with crocodile skin and diamonds broke the world record for the most expensive handbag when it sold for $300,000 at auction.
-In the same year, Hermès revealed plans to build Australia’s biggest crocodile farm, which would have space for around 50,000 reptiles.
+Hermès, the most prominent luxury brand still deeply invested in exotic skins, maintains that it applies rigorous traceability standards — tracking every skin from farm to atelier and adhering to CITES regulations.
+The brand has framed its sourcing as a model of responsible luxury, one where craftsmanship and longevity justify the use of rare materials.
+(In 2020, a Hermès Birkin made with crocodile skin and diamonds broke the world record for the most expensive handbag when it sold for $300,000 at auction.
+In the same year, Hermès revealed plans to build Australia’s biggest crocodile farm, which would have space for around 50,000 reptiles.)

-But all hope for an ethical future in luxury fashion is not lost.
 Brands are working on animal-free alternatives for the luxury fashion world.
 Leukeather, for example, is marketed as an alternative to exotic leather.
-It’s made with dried Leucaena pods and has a naturally patterned texture, similar to alligators and crocodiles.
-Other synthetic alternatives do exist, but most rely on embossed fake patterns on plastic-based faux leathers, for example.
+It’s made with dried Leucaena pods — the seed pods of river tamarind trees native to Central America — and has a naturally patterned texture, similar to alligators and crocodiles, without requiring embossing.
+Crucially, it is also plastic-free and biodegradable — a meaningful distinction from most faux leathers on the market.

 And just like they didn’t give up on fur, animal rights organizations aren’t letting the exotic skins issue go either.
-But with the number of environmentally and ethically aware consumers on the rise, it likely won’t take decades to achieve action.
+But with the number of environmentally and ethically aware consumers on the rise — and with a generation of luxury shoppers who grew up googling supply chains — it likely won’t take decades to achieve action.

 Related on Ethos: